Faces of Cosmological Polytopes: Counting faces

 \section{Counting faces}

 In this section we use our general description of faces of cosmological polytopes to compute their number in certain examples.
-To simplify the exposition, we assume that graph $G$ doesn't have loops throughout this section.
+To simplify the exposition and obtain closed formulae for the face numbers, we assume that the graph $G$ does not have loops throughout this section.